WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 (type $ct1 (cont $ft1))
 ```

-To avoid making the producer function unnecessarily complicated, we
+In order to avoid making the producer function unnecessarily
-want to make sure that there is only a single local variable that
+complicated, we ensure that there is a single local variable that
-contains the next continuation to resume.
-Its type will be `(ref $ct0)`.
+contains the next continuation to resume; its type will be `(ref
-We can then use `cont.bind` to turn the continuations received in the
+$ct0)`.
+We can then use `cont.bind` to turn the continuations received
-handler block from type `(ref $ct1)` into `(ref $ct0)` by binding the
+in the handler block from type `(ref $ct1)` into `(ref $ct0)` by
-value of the flag to be passed.
+binding the value of the flag to be passed.

 The overall function is then defined as follows: